Rei I: Cultural references, style and themes

-Assistant director Kazuya Tsurumaki pointed out the "distant, awkward communication" between Shinji and Rei on one hand, and Shinji and his father on the other in the first episodes, describing Neon Genesis Evangelion as a story about communication.
+Evangelion assistant director Kazuya Tsurumaki pointed out the "distant, awkward communication" between Shinji and Rei on one hand, and Shinji and his father on the other in the first episodes, describing Neon Genesis Evangelion as a story about communication.
 In "Rei I", Shinji tries to communicate and establish a relationship with Rei, who is more emotionally attached to his father Gendo, but Rei refuses to open up to him and does not understand the meaning of his actions.
-In one scene Shinji sees Rei conversing with his father, smiling and jumping like a girl in love; according to Junichi Sato and Yūichirō Oguro, editor of some of the content of the Japanese home video editions of Evangelion, this could be an excess of the animators and a misunderstanding on the part of Shinji.
+Justin Wu from The Artifice noted how it is revealed that all records of Rei's past have been erased from the database of Nerv and this "generates the sense of mysteriousness surrounding the character"; Wu also noted that before Evangelion mysterious characters were people with a twisted and often tragic past, while Rei is presented as a girl with no past.
+For Japanese reviewer Akio Nagatomi, Rei's passive attitude also reflects one of the traits of traditional Japanese society – the martyr complex – in which a person will do whatever it takes to accomplish a given task, regardless of personal consequences.
+Furthermore, in one scene Shinji sees Rei conversing with his father, smiling and jumping like a girl in love; according to Junichi Sato, this could be an excess of the animators and can be interpreted as a misunderstanding on the part of Shinji.

 In another scene, Shinji tries to strike up a conversation on an escalator and in the process criticizes Gendo, for which Rei slaps him.
 Kazuhisa Fujie and Martin Foster noticed that Rei slapped him "in very much the same way a mother would react to a selfish child".
 Critics Brian Camp and Julie Davis described the escalators as a characteristic element of the series and of Anno's directional style.
-Writer Susan J. Napier, following critic Toru Endo, interpreted the descent into the base of Nerv and the images of escalators and elevators as a "descent into the subconscious".
-For movie critic Krystian Woznicki, the static mechanicalness of escalators is also reminiscent of the beginnings of the anime medium, when stories were to a large extent verbal narrations.
+Writer Virginie Nebbia compared Evangelion use of escalators with the directional style of Akio Jissoji, who worked, among others, on the Ultraman series.
+Academic Susan J. Napier, following critic Toru Endo, interpreted the descent into the base of Nerv and the images of escalators and elevators as a "descent into the subconscious".
+For movie critic Krystian Woznicki, the static mechanicalness of escalators is reminiscent of the beginnings of the anime medium, when stories were to a large extent verbal narrations.